Quicky Cycles

 Riders looking for high-speed electric bikes will love this class.
 These e-bikes can provide assisted speed of up to 28 miles per hour!

 Class 3 e-bikes usually do not have throttles, and that’s reflected in most state definitions of a Class 3 e-bike.
-But at Magnum Bikes, we build e-bikes that can provide pedal assistance up to 28 mph with throttles included.

 While this higher speed restricts riders from using them on most bike paths, it can be an advantage for commuters following traffic flow in the streets.